BestTimesToVisit.com Logo

 Nizwa Souq's Friday Cattle Auction

-Sail along the dramatic fjords of Musandam aboard a traditional wooden dhow, watching the rugged mountains plunge into the azure sea as the sun dips below the horizon.
+Sail into the dramatic 'Norway of Arabia' aboard a traditional Omdani dhow, watching the rugged mountains plunge into the turquoise sea.
 Keep an eye out for playful dolphins that often accompany the boats.
+The sunset paints the fjords in breathtaking hues, creating a magical, serene experience.

 Frankincense Trail & Al Baleed Archaeological Park